iboyko21/frontend-application-design/chapter2/README.md

 # Chapter 2: Components and the Virtual DOM

-Modern front-end frameworks are powerful because they manage the rendering of the application in the browser based on user interaction.
+Modern front-end frameworks are powerful because they manage updates and rendering of the application in the browser based on user interaction.
 All frameworks achieve this by adding a layer of abstraction between the application and the document object model (DOM).
-This layer of abstraction is typically called the Virtual DOM.
+This layer of abstraction is called the Virtual DOM or the Fabric.

 In this chapter we will build a very simple Virtual DOM, and use it to render components.

-To illustrate the Virtual DOM, this chapter will guide you through the creation of a to-do list application.
+To illustrate the Virtual DOM, this chapter will guide you through the creation of a To-Do list application.
 The application has the following user stories:

 1. <a name="user-story-1"></a>As a user, I want to add an item to my todo list.
     * Type up to 50 characters in a single line text input.